-Project Management is a rapidly growing field relevant to many business areas, including information technology, engineering, medicine, contracting, and the nonprofit sector.
-This CSC is a completely online, self -paced program for individuals who have already obtained a degree and wish to add to their credentials, or students who are concurrently pursuing an associate degree.
+Project Management is a rapidly growing field relevant to many business areas, including information technology, engineering, contracting, or the nonprofit sector.
+The CSC is a completely online, self-paced program for individuals who have already obtained a degree, those who wish to add to their credentials, and students who are concurrently pursuing an associate degree.

 Graduates will be able to:

 - Utilize industry-standard computer software in business communication media, e.g. written reports and business plans using word processing software and presentations using presentation software;

 - Perform and interpret business math, accounting, and business statistical calculations;

 - Understand the basic concepts associated with business ethics and the importance of developing and adhering to a strong set of generally-accepted ethical principles;